-7.3.1 Response to the issues raised by the Rule Proponent
+7.3.1 Response to the issues raised by the rule proponent

-The Rule Proponent has stated that the negotiated distribution principles should be amended to provide guidance in the event of an access dispute.
-Its argument is that there is a significant imbalance of market power and so a default position is appropriate.
+The rule proponent has stated that the negotiated distribution principles should be amended to provide guidance in the event of an access dispute.
 The basis for the AER's decision making in arbitration is the negotiated service criteria, which must be consistent with the principles.
 The negotiated service criteria are determined as part of the revenue determination and so are part of the broader consultation process.
 It is therefore possible to influence the AER's decision making as part of this process.